This article contains the following topics:

 Top Tips about Sloped Ceilings

-- All walls and dividers that are used to specify the ceiling heights must be drawn in exactly 90 degrees.
+- All walls and dividers used to specify the ceiling heights must be drawn at precisely 90 degrees.

-- It’s best to set ceiling heights on outside walls (after you have drawn all of the outside walls) before you start drawing your inside walls.
+- It’s best to set ceiling heights on outside walls (after drawing all the exterior walls) before drawing your inside walls.

 - Ceiling Heights can't be lower than 100 mm/4 inch.